tundish/blathnaid/app/tale.rst

 Jack found himself watching as two dreymen brought in barrels to the cellar.
 And he saw that every time one half of those big cellar doors banged shut, the hasp on it shook a little loose.
 Now when the dreymen left, they were careful to place a padlock on the door.
-And as that padlock hung, it seemed to pull the hasp with it too.
+But they couldn't seem to fasten it properly, and after a minute or two, they gave up and left it dangling.

 So Jack waited until there was some commotion further up the street, and all heads were turned.
 Then went over to the doors and was able to work one bolt out of its seat, lift up one half of the hatchway, and slip inside.